Keperra suburb profile

 Keperra property market performance

-Keperra's property market has shown robust growth in the house sector over the past 12 months, with house values increasing by 14.1%, bringing the median house price to approximately $1.01 million.
-In contrast, unit values have remained stable, with no change over the same period, maintaining a median price of $436,500.
+Keperra’s property market has shown robust growth over the past 12 months, with house values increasing by 11.9%, bringing the median house price to approximately $1.05 million.
+The unit market, however, remains stagnant with no recorded sales or value change, indicating limited activity in this sector.

-The rental market in Keperra has seen significant growth for houses, with average rents increasing by 14.5% over the last 12 months, reaching $670.
-Meanwhile, unit rents have remained unchanged at $400, reflecting a stable demand in the unit rental market.
+The rental market in Keperra has seen moderate growth, with house rents increasing by 5.5% over the last 12 months, reaching an average of $675.
+Meanwhile, unit rents have remained unchanged, averaging $473, suggesting stable demand in the rental sector.

 Keperra demographics